rrumale/machine-learning-live-labs/oml4sql/introduction/introduction.md

 ### Objectives

-In this lab, you will:
+In this lab, you will learn the lifecycle of machine learning:

-1. **Business Understanding**: (Be extremely specific in the problem statement) Examine the customer insurance historical data set and understand business.
+1. **Business Understanding**: Understand the problem statement.
+Examine the customer insurance historical data set and understand the business case.
-2. **Data Understanding**: (Review the data; does it makes sense?), Understand the meaning of fields.
+2. **Data Understanding**: Review the data; does it makes sense?
+Understand the meaning of fields.
-3. **Data Preparation**: (Prepare the data, create new derived attributes or "engineered features") Examine the new customer data set that you needed to start to work.
+3. **Data Preparation**: Prepare the data, create new derived attributes or "engineered features".
-4. **Modeling**: (Training and testing ML models using 60%/40% random samples.)
+4. **Modeling**: Training and testing ML models using 60%/40% random samples.
 First, identify the key attributes that most influence the target attribute.
 5. **Evaluation**: Next, test model accuracy, make sure the model makes sense.
-6. **Deployment**: Apply the Models to Predict “Best Customers”, and give this tool to the people in the business who can best take advantage of it.
+6. **Deployment**: Apply the models to predict “Best Customers”, and give this tool to the people in the business who can best take advantage of it.

-Database Developer to Data Scientist Journey

 ![process](../oml4sql-anomaly-detection/images/process.png)